bparanj/crystal/computer/terms/north-south-bridge.md

 ### AMD's Equivalent

 **AMD Fusion and Infinity Fabric**:
 - AMD's modern architectures integrate many Northbridge functions into the CPU as well.
-Their Ryzen and EPYC processors, for example, use Infinity Fabric to interconnect various components on the die, including memory controllers and PCIe lanes.
+Their Ryzen and EPYC processors, for example, use Infinity Fabric to interconnect various components on the die,  memory controllers and PCIe lanes.
 - AMD also uses a similar single-chip solution for other functions, known as the chipset, which connects to the CPU.

 ### Benefits of the Modern Architecture